SolidRun/atf-marvell/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N1_1868343``: This applies errata 1868343 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revision <= r4p0 of the CPU.

+For Neoverse N2, the following errata build flags are defined :

+-  ``ERRATA_N2_2002655``: This applies errata 2002655 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU, it is still open.

+-  ``ERRATA_N2_2067956``: This applies errata 2067956 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2025414``: This applies errata 2025414 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2189731``: This applies errata 2189731 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2138956``: This applies errata 2138956 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2138953``: This applies errata 2138953 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2242415``: This applies errata 2242415 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2138958``: This applies errata 2138958 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2242400``: This applies errata 2242400 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2280757``: This applies errata 2280757 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2313941``: This applies errata 2313941 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2388450``: This applies errata 2388450 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 - r1p2 of the CPU and is still open.

+-  ``ERRATA_N2_2855383``: This applies errata 2855383 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 - r1p2 of the CPU and is still open.

+-  ``ERRATA_N2_2779511``: This applies errata 2779511 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 - r1p2 of the CPU and is still open.

+-  ``ERRATA_N2_EEL2``: This applies previous context errata workaround to Neoverse-N2 CPU.
+This needs to be enabled for revision r0p0 - r0p3 of the CPU and is still open.

 DSU Errata Workarounds
 ----------------------